Pete-s-Lab/ckpt2r/README.md

   * **LM:** names of landmarks
   * **file:** name of the file that the list element was generated from
 * `array_2D_from_LM_list()` converts a set of landmarks loaded with `read_checkpoint()` into a 2D array which can then e.g. be used via [`geomorph`](https://cran.r-project.org/web/packages/geomorph/index.html) or [`mvMORPH`](https://cran.r-project.org/web/packages/mvMORPH/index.html) for geometric morphometrics analyses.
 The resulting data.frame will have the following dimensions: n.specimens x  n.landmarks*n.dimensions.
-  * `remove_NAs = TRUE` will remove all landmarks that have missing coordinate values in at least one specimen.
-  * `verbose = TRUE` informs the user if and which landmarks have beeen removed from the dataset in case `remove_NAs = TRUE`.

 Note that the old link `https://github.com/Peter-T-Ruehr/checkpoint_importer_for_R` links to this page.